 To read more on this topic on the FCA website, please click here: Considerations for Appointed Representatives.

 Sturgeon Ventures are the most established Regulatory Incubator, a trusted partner and venture catalyst.
 Providing nurturing and bespoke solutions, also known as a Regulatory Umbrella, Regulatory Hosting Platform or a Regulatory Ecosystem.

-With offices in both London and Hong Kong, Sturgeon has incubated people and firms since 1999 and has been a family office wealth advisor since 1998 .
+With offices in London, Sturgeon has incubated people and firms since 1999 and has been a family office wealth advisor since 1998 .
 We have been nominated and won many awards including most recently 4 wins at the ACQ Awards 2017 – Europe, Regulatory Hosting Platform of the year, UK – Game Changer of the Year – Seonaid Mackenzie, UK – Family Office Wealth Advisor of the Year and International Business Strategy Consultancy of the Year; M&A Awards 2017 UK Compliance Consultancy – Start-up Issues and UK Adivsor of the Year – Seonaid Mackenzie, Best Regulatory Incubator 2017 and FinServ Gamechanger Innovation Award 2017 at the Acquisition International Magazine’s annual awards and HedgeWeek Awards Winner 2016 for Best Global Consultant in Business Strategy.

 Sturgeon Ventures are proud to have signed up to HM Treasury’s Women in Finance Charter, since the start of this initiative in July 2016 and to contribute to industry publications such as Acquisition International and The Corporate Financier.